-2.4.4 Large-scale storage operation optimisation method
+2.4.5 Large-scale storage operation optimisation method

-Large-scale storage operation (battery, hydro, pumped hydro, or any other storage medium) is expected to generate opportunistically based on price and the efficiency loss associated with charging and discharging the storage.
+Large-scale storage operation (battery, hydro, pumped hydro, or any other dispatchable storage) is expected to generate opportunistically based on price and the efficiency loss associated with charging and discharging the storage.
 For example, in a future energy mix with high renewable penetration, variable renewable energy may be smoothed by effectively charging storages when high renewable energy volumes are available, for later discharge when renewable energy is low.

-The second phase of the time-sequential model (medium-term schedule) completes an energy management study across a year to schedule energy consumption and generation from storages when most needed.
+The second phase of the time-sequential model (medium-term schedule) completes an energy management study across a year to schedule energy consumption and generation from large-scale reservoirs that are part of cascading systems.
 This is further refined by the third phase of the time-sequential simulation, where network limitations are included on a more granular time scale.
-The latest assumptions can be found in AEMO's planning and forecasting inputs, assumptions and methodologies data set.
+This phase has limited foresight, ranging from one day to a week depending on the model configuration and optimises operation of most storage systems, including batteries and closed pumped hydro.
+The latest assumptions can be found in AEMO's planning and forecasting inputs, assumptions and methodologies data set17.